apereo/cas/docs/cas-server-documentation/installation/Admin-Dashboard.md

 CAS codebase in an attempt to both streamline the development and release processes and to ensure the tool remains consistent and up to date.
-Its intention is to act as the overall admin management tool and console for the CAS server, and presents a user interface to allow one to add and modify application registrations, observe CAS server status, state of single sign-on sessions and more.
+Its intention is to act as the overall admin management tool and console for the CAS server, and presents a user interface to allow one to add and modify application registrations, observe CAS server status, state of single sign-on sessions, access strategy and authorization, protocol payload simulations and a lot more.

 Support is enabled by adding the following module into the overlay:

 {% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-palantir" %}

-<div class="alert alert-warning">:warning: <strong>Usage Warning!</strong><p>
+<div class="alert alert-info">:warning: <strong>Usage Warning!</strong><p>
-This capability is a work in progress.
+This capability is relatively new.
 We encourage you to start to experiment and test your CAS deployment with this feature and contribute fixes.</p></div>

 Accessing the Palantir dashboard will by default require a form-based user authentication.
 The credentials